kitnato/neverquest/source/data/manual.md

 #### Gems

 Gems are items that can be applied to gear.
 They are dropped by [bosses](#bosses), one at stage 10 and one more for each boss encounter after that.
-For example, four gems are dropped by the boss on stage 25.
+For example, four gems are dropped by the boss on stage 25 if it's defeated for the first time.
+If a boss has already been defeated on a particular stage, visiting it again will drastically reduce the chance to drop each of its gems.

 Up to 5 gems can be applied to a piece of gear.
 Once applied, gems are consumed and cannot be removed or transferred to a different piece of gear.